IMG Match Rates

 USMLE Step 2 CK Scores for IMGs

 Since USMLE Step 1 transitioned to pass/fail in 2022, Step 2 CK scores have factored more heavily into residency program admissions.
-In 2022 (the last year the data was available), the average USMLE Step 2 CK score for IMGs that matched into their preferred residency specialties was 240 for non-U.S. IMGs and 230 for U.S. IMGs.
+In 2024, the average USMLE Step 2 CK score for IMGs that matched into their preferred residency specialties was 245 for non-U.S. IMGs and 236 for U.S. IMGs.
+For both U.S. and non-U.S. IMGs, those who matched to their preferred specialties generally had higher Step 2 CK scores than those who did not.

-Some of the top medical specialties for which IMGs matched had the following Step 2 CK USMLE scores in 2022:
+Some of the top medical specialties for which IMGs matched had the following Step 2 CK USMLE scores in 2024 based on data from NRMP:

 [ READ NEXT: USMLE Scoring Guide ]